intellishelf/intellishelf-mobile/memory-bank/progress.md

 - Implemented JWT refresh flow (2024-05-01) - Note: This seems incorrect based on the task, the refresh *logic* wasn't implemented, just the data handling.
 Correcting this.
 - Refactored API Client and updated Auth flow (2025-05-01)
 - Implemented pagination and sorting for book list (2025-05-01)
+- Added task to render book cover on the Books page (2025-05-02)
+- Implemented logic to render book cover on the Books page (2025-05-02)